 This strand of 2135 will have students focus on their fields of study.
 The projects will each focus on the discourse community, writing conventions, genres, and rhetorical strategies used in their fields.
 This gives them the unique opportunity to explore their field from a writing and rhetorical perspective, which will help them in their careers at Florida State University and beyond.
 The major projects are scaffolded strategically with the research project (the largest of the semester) as the first project.
-This method allows students to become immersed in genre knowledge and writing practices.
+This method allows students to become immersed in genre knowledge and writing conventions so that they can build rhetorical awareness alongside research strategies and writing practices.
 The second project requires students to complete a rhetorical analysis of an image and an article from their field, and the third project requires students to rhetorically produce an argument in three genres.
 Students then produce an ePortfolio at the end of the semester as a compilation of their best work.
 Accompanying the ePortfolio, students write a metacognitive reflection letter where they connect their projects and process to the major goals and outcomes of the course.